Recommendations for a safe node upgrade process¶

 For the model with separated development and production environments, update the filtering node gradually.
 First, apply and test new version in non-production environments, then in production environments.
 Detailed recommendations are described in the instructions for configuring Wallarm nodes for separated environments.

-Before updating the filtering node, set the node filtration mode to
+Once filtering node module is upgraded, set the node filtration mode to

 monitoring.
 If all modules work correctly and there is no abnormal number of new false positives in the